Southern Yakutia (Sakha)

 women joined the melee from across the street and from inside the building too,

-started begging for pardon even before he considered the fight over.
+fellows started asking for mercy even before he considered the fight over.

 Boris could not tell how long the attack lasted, but he